spiffe/java-spiffe/README.md

 ### Running the example

 Required:
-* A running Spire server.
+* A running Spire server and agent.
 [HowTo](https://github.com/spiffe/spire#installing-spire-server-and-agent)
-* A Spire entry that matches this application.
+* An entry in the registry that matches this application:
 ```
 cmd/spire-server/spire-server entry create \
 -spiffeID spiffe://example.org/workload \